The Fire Engines: Reformation

 In 2004, the Fire Engines reformed to support The Magic Band at The Liquid Room in Edinburgh, and released a limited edition collaboration single with Franz Ferdinand; The seven-inch single contained a Franz Ferdinand cover of the Fire Engines song "Get Up and Use Me" with Fire Engines covering Franz Ferdinand's "Jacqueline".
 The band continued to play occasional concerts until 2006.
 On 2 October 2007, the Acute label issued Hungry Beat, a collection of the band's original studio recordings, making them available for the first time on CD in the US.

-Henderson is now leading The Sexual Objects, featuring Ian Holford (drums), Simon Smeeton (guitar) and Douglas McIntyre (bass).
+In the late 2000s, Henderson formed The Sexual Objects, featuring Ian Holford (drums), Simon Smeeton (guitar) and Douglas McIntyre (bass).
 Graham Wann later joined as guitarist.
 The band released a single on the Creeping Bent label in 2007, two singles through a German label in 2008 and one more in 2009.
 Their debut album, Cucumber, was released in 2010, partially produced by Boards of Canada (who produced the third single).
 It was released on vinyl in 2011.

+In August 2017 the band reformed again to play a benefit for Leith Theatre along with Irvine Welsh and Ewen Bremner.